 I still want to help people.
 But now I help them without any feelings of resentment (unless someone gives away our generator … sigh).

-2. For myself, I keep running lists of things that I want.
+2. Save the guilt.
+For myself, I keep running lists of things that I want.
 Maybe it’s a magazine subscription.
 When a niece or nephew send me information on a school fundraiser that includes magazines, I look at my list.
 If there is a magazine I want, I will order.
 If not, the information goes into the trash.
 Same with invites to home parties like Tupperware or Pampered Chef.
 If I haven’t been wanting to buy something, I just don’t go at all.
 I don’t feel a bit guilty or resentful.

 4. Just say “no.” As I get older, I appreciate openness and honesty more than ever.
 My friends and family still love me, even when I say no to certain things that I don’t feel align with my spending values.